dotnet/roslynator/docs/cli/spellcheck-command.md

 **`--visibility`** <VISIBILITY>

 Defines a  maximal visibility of a symbol to be fixable.
 Allowed values are `public`, `internal` or `private`.
 Default value is `public`.

+## Redirected/Piped Input

+Redirected/piped input will be used as a list of project/solution paths separated with newlines.

 ## How to Suppress Spellchecking